-For attributes displayed in percent, such as Dimmer, or Colour Mix, you enter a value from 0-100 to set the percentage output (you can change the User Settings so that you enter a single digit 0-9 for 0-90% - see the Formatting tab of the User Settings (Section 19.5.10)).
+For attributes displayed in percent, such as Dimmer, or Colour Mix, you enter a value from 0-100 to set the percentage output.
 For attributes where the output is divided up into ranges, such as colour wheels, you enter the index of the range you want.
 For example to select the 3rd colour (as displayed in the list above the wheel) you would enter 3.